-Every year several thousand people learn that they are HIV-positive when their CD4 count is already below 350 (two in five of all people diagnosed in the UK in 2014).
-HIV may be making them ill, or they may have another condition associated with HIV.
+Every year several thousand people learn that they are HIV positive when their CD4 count is already below 350 (two in five of all people diagnosed in the UK in 2018).

 If you are diagnosed with HIV with a low CD4 count, you will be recommended to start HIV treatment very soon or even straight away.
 You may need additional treatment and monitoring, but there is a good chance that you will respond well and your immune system will start recovering.

 The immune system's different cells work together to protect the body against pathogens such as viruses and bacteria.

 The human immunodeficiency virus (HIV) mainly infects the CD4 cells in the immune system.
 Over years of untreated HIV infection, CD4 cell numbers usually drop gradually, but constantly, and the immune system is weakened.
 If nothing is done to slow or halt this destruction, it becomes unable to fight infections and you become ill.

 Antiretroviral drugs interrupt this process.
 The aim of treatment is to reduce levels of HIV in your body (often called your ‘viral load’), so your CD4 count increases and your body’s ability to fight infections improves.